Hermann Cohen (Carmelite): Final days

 In 1867 Cohen retired to the hermitage he had founded in Tarasteix, France.
 During this period, his eyesight began to fail and he was diagnosed with glaucoma.
 Spurning the surgery prescribed by his doctors, he chose to make a pilgrimage to the Shrine of Our Lady of Lourdes.
 Bathing his eyes there from the miraculous spring attributed to the shrine, his sight was immediately restored.
 He then returned to his life of solitude in France fully cured, living there in peace for the next few years.

 Cohen's life was uprooted, however, by the outbreak of the Franco-Prussian War in 1870, when all German nationals were expelled from France.
 Even though he was exempted by the French government, and his surviving immediate family were living in France, he chose to go into exile in Geneva, Switzerland that following October.
 He soon heard of the large numbers of French prisoners being held in Spandau Prison, just outside Berlin at that time.
 Despite his failing health, he volunteered to minister to them, and moved to Berlin in November.
 He found a facility crammed with over 5,000 prisoners living in squalid conditions, of whom some ten percent were suffering from serious infectious diseases, including smallpox.

 As the prison chaplain, Cohen worked tirelessly to alleviate the needs of the French prisoners, distributing relief supplies in addition to his spiritual services.
-He said daily Mass, regularly drawing 500 attendees, and heard frequent Confessions.
-He administered the Last Rites to two prisoners with his own hands instead of the prescribed spatula.
+He said daily Mass, regularly drawing 500 attendees, and heard frequent confessions.
+He administered the Last rites to two prisoners with his own hands instead of the prescribed spatula.
 Within two months, he began to exhibit the symptoms of smallpox himself, dying on 19 January 1871.

+Veneration

-His remains were buried in St. Hedwig's Cathedral in Berlin.
+Augustine Mary of the Blessed Sacrament's remains were buried in the crypt of St. Hedwig's Cathedral in Berlin.
 After the destruction of the church during World War II his remains were transferred to the cathedral cemetery.
-In 2008 his remains were exhumed and transferred to the priory in Le Broussey where he had entered the Carmelite Order.
+In 2008, Cohen's relics were elevated and transferred to the priory in Le Broussey where he had been novice master.
+In 2016, his beatification process was opened.